-Based on the anticipated amount of area available for conversion to higher-density useslikely to be redeveloped, Alternative 5 would have a higher potential of leading to increased delivery of stormwater contaminants to streams, compared to the other aAlternatives 1 through 4.
+Based on the anticipated amount of area likely to be redeveloped, Alternative 5 would have a higher potential of leading to increased delivery of stormwater contaminants to streams, compared to the other alternatives.

-As described for Similar to the citywide analysis above, Alternative 5 would have more impacts in the 130th/145th Station Area than any of the other aAlternatives1 through 4.
+As described for the citywide analysis above, Alternative 5 would have more impacts in the 130th/145th Station Area than any of the other alternatives.
 Neither the urban center at NE 130th Street nor the neighborhood center at 15th Ave NE and NE 145th Street would overlap any areas with a combination of disadvantaged populations and low canopy cover.
 However, both of these areas would partially overlap areas with moderately high canopy cover.

 Similar to Alternatives 3 and 4, Alternative 5 would convert approximately 200 acres of parcels that are currently zoned primarily for single-family residential uses to higher-density designations.
 However, the housing target for these areas would be higher than under any of the other alternatives.
-As a result, more redevelopment projects would be expected to occur in these areas under Alternative 5 than under the other aAlternatives 1 through 4, and Alternative 5 would thus have a higher potential of leading to increased delivery of stormwater contaminants to streams in this area, compared to the other those alternatives.
+As a result, more redevelopment projects would be expected to occur in these areas under Alternative 5 than under the other alternatives, and Alternative 5 would thus have a higher potential of leading to increased delivery of stormwater contaminants to streams in this area, compared to the other alternatives.